 Starting from 1.8 version, the Houdini MC software will no longer support the wPi numbering scheme.
 The new versions of the software will only adopt the GPIO numbering of the Raspberry Pi pins.
 If your escape room uses Raspberry Pi to interact with devices, please make sure that both, on Automations and Scheduled Events menus, you have updated appropriately the numbering scheme.

 - From the <Scripting> menu, please select the wPi pin you want to switch on (1) or off (0) and click on <Add>.
 Of course, you can repeat the procedure, and control the value of more than one GPIO pins add the same time.
 Using the <Delete Line> and <Clear All> buttons you can modify your selections.

 - By pressing the <Send> button the commands are forwarded to the Raspberry Pi.

 - In the sequel, use a custom description on the <Description> filed and press <Save> to store your commands for later use.
 The same form gives you access to all saved set of commands.

 - It is worth noting that the same interface allows you to export these commands into a single file, and load them on a different instance n Houdini MC (on a different PC).

 Stored commands are accessible not only from the <Automations> menu but also from the <Shortcuts> tab.

-Finally, it is worth noting that stored set of commands can also be executed as part of scheduled events.
+Finally, it is worth noting that a stored set of commands can also be executed as part of scheduled events.
 Simply, go on <Scheduled events> select a new timed on smart event and assign the stored commands.
 If timed-events are used, our smoke machine (or any other high voltage device) will be automatically activated on a specific timestamp.
-In case of smart events, our device will be activated when e.g. players solve a riddle.
+In the case of smart events, our device will be activated when e.g. players solve a riddle.